minus5/examples-services/README.md

 `Sensor` generates random numbers and exposes them at HTTP interface.

-`Worker` is able to recieve some sensor data ad perform some heavy computation on it.
+`Worker` is able to receive some sensor data ad perform some heavy computation on it.
 In this showcase it only squares received numbers and returns them as a result.
 It also exposes this functionality on HTTP interface.

 `App` orchestrates the whole process.
 It asks `Sensor` for some data, sends the data to the `Worker`, receives the result and writes it to log.